RBK5HIRProject/projectSetUp/README.md

 4-day sprints between Dec 22nd to Dec 30th
 2-day sprints between Dec 31st to Jan 10th

-The `Time` section of the table are recommended hours for you to spend during each sprint.
+The `Time` section of the sprint tables are recommended hours to spend.
-Please prioritize your own shifts, help-desks, and RBK assignments over this commitment.
-And choose the level of difficulty of your work based on your available time.
+Please prioritize your own work shifts, help-desks, RBK assignments, and family commitments over this projects.
+And choose the feature/sprint difficulty based on your available time.

-> This is a high impact project that not only exponentially increase your employability, but also benefits RBK years down the line.
+> This is a high impact project that not only exponentially increases your employability, but also directly benefits RBK and all future RBK students.
 Every hour you pour in will be evident to the growth of the organization.

 ## Resources